 - Slick UI.
-Overall the UX and look and feel of a desktop wallet or mobile wallet can’t be topped.
+Overall the UX and look and feel of a desktop wallet or mobile can’t be topped.

 - More features.
-You can see features like price tracking, alerts, price conversions and many more with these types of wallets
+You can see features like price tracking, alerts, price conversions and many more with these types

-- Great control of your wallet.
+- Great control of your cryptocurrencies.
 It is connected to the Internet, but it is stored on your device.
 So easy available when you need it.
 But not as accessible as a mobile wallet.